2020 Midwest derecho: Role of politicians

-Abby Finkenauer, then-US Representative for Iowa's 1st congressional district (which encompasses Cedar Rapids and other hard-hit areas), used her local office for an assistance event, personally handing out essentials such as food, water, and toiletries until supplies ran out.
+Abby Finkenauer, then-US Representative for Iowa's 1st congressional district (which encompassed Cedar Rapids and other hard-hit areas), used her local office for an assistance event, personally handing out essentials such as food, water, and toiletries until supplies ran out.
 Finkenauer's challenger in the 2020 United States House of Representatives elections, then-Iowa State Representative Ashley Hinson criticized her opponent for showing images of these events in a campaign ad, with the Republican Party of Iowa calling it "disgraceful".
 The Democratic Congressional Campaign Committee returned the criticism, saying that while Hinson had released a stereotypical ad and posed for storm-related photo ops, Finkenauer actually worked on doing something meaningful at the time.
 Hinson has since collaborated with local religious and charitable groups.

 Ernst and her Democratic challenger in that year's election, Theresa Greenfield, both provided assistance.
 Greenfield handed out supplies, served food, and toured damage.
 Ernst helped distribute food with local charities including Meals on Wheels.
 Neither politician saw the disaster assistance as optional.
-Reynolds and Hinson both visited the August 21 Operation BBQ event.
+Reynolds and Hinson both visited the August 21 Operation BBQ Relief event.

 Political science professors in the state commented.
 Tim Hagle from the University of Iowa said the key is "to strike the balance between political grandstanding — or opportunism — and a genuine desire to help, which also helps you politically".
 Chris Larimer of the University of Northern Iowa concurred, adding that practical help is more likely to earn voter support.
 At Cornell College, Megan Goldberg said "an elected official wants to claim credit for disaster relief that is effective, while avoiding blame for any mismanagement of disaster relief", concluding that "even a candidate or official who genuinely wants to visit a site — either to help or to gather information — has to think about how the visit can be spun to his or her political advantage, and how to reply to criticisms of such visits.
 But that's the way it often is these days."